spoddutur/spark-notes/deep_dive_into_storage_formats.md

 ### Why this objective?
 The focus on CPU efficiency is motivated by the fact that Spark workloads are increasingly bottlenecked by CPU and memory use rather than IO and network communication.
 To understand this better:
 - Let’s see the hardware trends over the past 7 years.
-Looking at the graph, its obvious that both DISK I/O and Network I/O have improved  10x faster:
+Looking at the graph, its obvious that both DISK I/O and Network I/O have improved  10x faster but CPU remained pretty much same:
 ![Image](https://user-images.githubusercontent.com/22542670/26983390-3aaa2606-4d59-11e7-93e9-a8c4db193964.png)

 - Another trend that’s noticed was, in Spark’s shuffle subsystem, serialisation and hashing (which are CPU bound) have been shown to be key bottlenecks, rather than raw network throughput of underlying hardware.

-These two trends mean that Spark today is constrained more by CPU efficiency and memory pressure rather than IO
+These two trends mean that Spark today is constrained more by CPU efficiency and memory pressure rather than network or disk IO

 ### Problem1:
 First things first..We need to understand the problem with old execution engine before we think of solutions to improve efficiency.
 To better understand this, let’s take a simple task of filtering a stream of integers and see how spark 1.x used to interpret it.